SwiftGL/swiftgl.github.io/learn/01-hello-window.md

 ## Input

-We also want to have some form of input control and we can achieve this using GLFW's callback functions.
+We also want to have some form of input control and we can achieve this using GLFW's <span><mark>callback functions</mark></span>.
 You provide a callback function that GLFW can call at an appropriate time.
 One of those callback functions that we can set is the KeyCallback function, which is called whenever the user interacts with the keyboard.
 The prototype of this function is as follows:

 {% highlight swift linenos %}
 typealias GLFWkeyfun = (COpaquePointer, Int32, Int32, Int32, Int32) -> Void